Azure/azure-sdk/docs/dotnet/introduction.md

 Throughout this document, we'll use the client library for the [Azure Application Configuration service](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/appconfiguration/Azure.Data.AppConfiguration) to illustrate various design concepts.

-Note that these guidelines were developed primarily for typical Azure REST services, i.e. stateless services with request-response based interaction model.
-Many of the guidelines in this document are more broadly applicable, but some might be specific to such REST services.

 ### Design Principles {#dotnet-principles}

 The main value of the Azure SDK is **productivity** building applications with Azure services.
 Other qualities, such as completeness, extensibility, and performance are important but secondary.
 We ensure our customers can be highly productive when using our libraries by ensuring these libraries are: